Capsaicin: Seed dispersion and deterrents against granivorous mammals

 Granivorous mammals pose a risk to the propagation of chilies because their molars grind the seeds of chilies, rendering them unable to grow into new chili plants.
 As a result, modern chilies evolved defense mechanisms to mitigate the risk of granivorous mammals.
 While capsaicin is present at some level in every part of the pepper, the chemical has its highest concentration in the tissue near the seeds within chilies.
 Birds are able to eat chilies, then disperse the seeds in their excrement, enabling propagation.

 Adaptation to varying moisture levels

 Capsaicin is a potent defense mechanism for chilies, but it does come at a cost.
 Varying levels of capsaicin in chilies currently appear to be caused by an evolutionary split between surviving in dry environments, and having defense mechanisms against fungal growth, insects, and granivorous mammals.
 Capsaicin synthesis in chilies places a strain on their water resources.
-This directly affects their fitness, as it has been observed that standard concentration of capsaicin of peppers in high moisture environments in the seeds and pericarps of the peppers reduced the seeds production by 50%.
+This directly affects their fitness, as it has been observed that standard concentration of capsaicin of peppers in high moisture environments in the seeds and pericarps of the peppers reduced seed production by 50%.